 Perennial ryegrass also boasts a fine texture that’s aesthetically pleasing.
 More practically, this type of grass can tolerate the side effects of droughts particularly well.
 Although it doesn’t always cope with winter conditions as well as Kentucky bluegrass, it’s a staple in many southern Montana lawns.

 Fine fescue is a kind of turfgrass that consists of fine-textured leaves.
 This type of lawn grass tends to do well in places that don’t have high fertility or in areas with relatively low soil moisture.
-If you’re in search of grasses that thrive in areas with unbalanced pH levels, fine fescue lawn grasses are likely the solution you’ve been waiting for.
+If you’re searching for grasses that thrive in areas with unbalanced pH levels, fine fescue lawn grasses are likely the solution you’ve been waiting for.

 Unlike other lawn grasses, fine fescue can even flourish in the shady areas of your backyard.
 If you live in a region with adequate drainage and sandy soil, then you may want to consider taking the fine-fescue pathway seriously.
 It can be wise to introduce a little bit of sand to the upper part of the soil, as you’re preparing the area for seeding.
 If you care for fescue grass as recommended, you may be able to achieve that picturesque Montana turf of your landscaping dreams.
 However, before seeding, note that this lawn grass rarely seeds independently.

 To ensure optimal lawn grass growth, you’ll need to assess your area’s climatic conditions and record essential details such as aridity.
-Because Montana is a relatively large state, you’ll need to factor your specific location into your decision.
+Because Montana is a relatively large state, so for best grass in Montana, you’ll need to factor your specific location into your decision.
 If you’re in an inland region that’s both arid and cool, cool-season grasses may be ideal.
 If you’re located east of the scenic Cascade Mountains, it may be prudent for you to look into both tall fescues and bluegrasses.